top of page

 What are the key indicators of dementia I should be aware of?

-Dementia refers to a collection of symptoms associated with a decline in memory and other thinking skills, impacting everyday activities.
+Dementia refers to symptoms associated with a decline in memory and other thinking skills, impacting everyday activities.
 Understanding its onset is crucial for planning early interventions and managing symptoms effectively.

 How can I recognise early signs of memory loss and distinguish them from normal aging?

-Early indicators like forgetfulness about important dates, repeating questions, and reliance on memory aids may signify early dementia.
+Early indicators, such as forgetfulness about important dates, repeating questions, and reliance on memory aids, may signify early dementia.
 These differ from normal aging, where occasional memory lapses are less impactful on daily life.

 Can changes in mood and personality indicate the onset of dementia?

-What behavioural and psychological symptoms should I be mindful of in regards to dementia?
+What behavioural and psychological symptoms should I be mindful of with dementia?

 When should I consider a dementia assessment test?